THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 We used to have a pair of headsets we ordered from Amazon with a clip-on unit that attached to the headset via a cord.
 There was always a lot of static noise.
 The worst noise happened when David had to stick his head in the anchor locker.
 We attached the main unit to our waists, which was part of the problem.
 The helm pod, with all the electronics, was between my unit and David’s unit.
 There was often a lot of noise and static.
 Eventually, we stopped using them in lieu of hand signals.

 While sailing on Julia, Tom and Susan had new fancy Bluetooth headsets.
 They worked very well, so we ordered our own pair before we left Hawaii.

-The headsets work incredibly well.
+Our new marriage saver headsets work incredibly well.
 We use them while docking, anchoring, or going up the mast.
 We can talk to each other from anywhere on the boat – while I’m at the helm, David can be in the engine room, forward cabin, or anchor locker.

 The marriage savers nickname makes a lot of sense.
 When docking, anchoring, or any other stressful situation, your partner can misinterpret yelling with being upset.
 We avoid all that hassle by being able to speak in a normal voice with each other anytime.